-n/1 Change the current Maxc memory location to n; and print out the contents of that location in the form: aa bbbbbb cccccc where: aa (0 to 17) is the last 4 bits (i.e., the "tag" bits) of the 40-bit Maxc memory word, it is not printed out if zero; and bbbbbb and cccccc are the left and right half 18 bits of the PDP-10 (Maxc) word. / Print out the current location. n <cr></cr> Put the 40-bit number n into the current location.
+bbbbbb and ccccc are the left and right half 18 bits of the PDP-10 (Maxc) word.

+/ Print out the current location.

+n<cr> Put the 40-bit number n into the current location.
 The first 4 bits input are the last 4 bits of the memory.
 Thus one can think of Maxc as a 36-bit machine (like the PDP-10), right adjusted in a 40-bit field, rather than a 36-bit machine left adjusted in a 40-bit word as is actually the case.

-This command is only legal after a command which prints out a Maxc memory location. <lf></lf> (If means linefeed).
+This command is only legal after a command which prints out a Maxc memory location.

+(If means linefeed).
 Change the current location to the current location plus 1, and print out the (new) current location.

-n < lf > 1 Equivalent to n, <carriage return="">, effect</carriage> ^1 Change the current location to the current location minus 1, and print out the (new) current location. n^1 Equivalent to n, <carriage return="">, <up arrow="">.</up></carriage> <tab>1</tab> Change the current location to the location pointed to by the current location.
-Print out its contents. $B^1$ Boot Micro-Exec from Save Area 1 of physical disk unit A. nB Boot Micro-Exec from Save Area 1 of physical disk unit n ( $0=A$ , $1=B$ , etc.) The parameter n is remembered for subsequent "B" commands without arguments.
+n < lf > 1 Equivalent to n, <carriage return="">, ed&gt;.</carriage> ^1 Change the current location to the current location minus 1, and print out the (new) current location. $n^{\wedge 1}$ Equivalent to n, <carriage return="">, <up arrow="">.</up></carriage> <tab></tab> Change the current location to the location pointed to by the current location.
+Print out its contents. $B^1$ Boot Micro-Exec from Save Area 1 of physical disk unit A. $nB^1$ B oot Micro-Exec from Save Area 1 of physical disk unit n (0=A, 1=B, etc.) The parameter n is remembered for subsequent "B" commands without arguments.
 D Toggle on or off a switch causing typeout on the Maxc controlling terminal (the bottom display window) to be copied to the Diablo printer.
-This switch is normally off, but turning it on is useful when debugging Tenex or doing memory maintenance. Е Print out the current state of Maxc's PDP-10 emulator.
+This switch is normally off, but turning it on is useful when debugging Tenex or doing memory maintenance.
+E Print out the current state of Maxc's PDP-10 emulator.
 This includes the program counter and all the accumulators.
 This command may be issued only when Maxc is stopped. $nG^1$ Go to Maxc location n.
 Precisely: stop the Maxc microprocessor (cleanly if possible), then tell it to begin executing PDP-10 instructions at Maxc main memory location n.
-G Go to the starting address of the currently loaded Maxc program, which is pointed to by Maxc memory location 7. $\mathrm{H}^{1}$ Halt Maxc (cleanly if possible).
+G Go to the starting address of the currently loaded Maxc program, which is pointed to by Maxc memory location 7. $H^1$ H alt Maxc (cleanly if possible).
 L Prompt for a filename (default extension .SAV), then interpret that file as a PDP-10 "save"-format (not "ssave") file and load it into Maxc memory.
 The program's starting address is stored in location 7 so that a "Go" command without arguments will start the program.
 The file is expected to be in the 36-bit binary format defined by FTP.
-Retrieving a PDP-10 "save"-format file using the FTP program will cause such a file to be created. $M^1$ Halt Maxc (cleanly if possible) and return control to M idas.
+Retrieving a PDP-10 "save"-format file using the FTP program will cause such a file to be created. $M^1$ Halt Maxc (cleanly if possible) and return control to Midas.
 Midas is resumed in whatever state it was in when control was last transferred to AltIO from Midas.
-This is true even if AltIO has been exited and other Alto programs run in the meantime. $nM^1$ Go to Microprocessor location n.
-(If you use this command, you had better know what you are doing.) $P^1$ Protect NVIO .
+This is true even if AltIO has been exited and other Alto programs run in the meantime. $nM^1$ Go to $\underline{\mathbf{M}}$ icroprocessor location n.
+(If you use this command, you had better know what you are doing.) $P^1$ Protect NVIO.
 The herald becomes a number sign (#); only those commands that examine memory (and other state varibles) are legal.